 Any garden that is a member of the American Public Gardens Association and has completed the program’s Letter of Support can participate in the Sentinel Plant Network.

 The Sentinel Plant Network now includes over 200 member gardens across 45 states, Canada, Costa Rica and Mexico.
-Explore the map below to find a Sentinel Plant Network garden near you!
+Explore this map or check out the state-by-state listings below it to find a Sentinel Plant Network garden near you!